nqulizada835/geocleaner/README.md

 # GeoCleaner

 A lightweight Python package for cleaning and standardizing US street addresses before geocoding or mapping.
-It focuses on basic validation of place name strings.
+It focuses on basic capitalization of place name strings.

 ---